 Launched on 23 March 2020, and expanded on 2 April 2020 and extended on 2 November 2020 and again on 17 December, the scheme enables businesses to address cash flow issues caused by COVID-19.

 The initiative is a central component in a broader package of government support for UK businesses and employees.

-Introduced on 23 March 2020, and subsequently revised on 2 April 2020 and expanded on 2 November 2020 and again on 17 December 2020, the Government has expanded the features and eligibility criteria of the CBILS.
+CBILS: Introduced on 23 March 2020, and subsequently revised on 2 April 2020 and expanded on 2 November 2020 and again on 17 December 2020, the Government has extended the application deadline